 Here are a couple of great live examples to check out.
 As you can see, you’re not just limited to plain text.

-TED Support offers a short narrative to ensure that you feel confident using this form to get in touch.
-Even their contact form leads you through a series of questions to make sure you’re not overwhelmed.
+The ThemeFusion contact form offers a short narrative to ensure that you feel confident using this form to get in touch with the correct department.

-Mostly Serious is a digital marketing group that really takes this to the next level by complimenting you, the viewer, to get you warmed up for initial contact.
-Then, they take a friendly and funny tone to prompt you through their form: “What’s your mom call you?”
+Mostly Serious is a digital marketing group that really takes this to the next level by addressing you directly, the reader, to get you warmed up for initial contact.
+They take a friendly tone to prompt you through their form, for example: “What’s your name?”

 Element 2: Forms and Clickable Contact Points